Programmable SIM card

 Programmable SIM solutions require numerous roaming agreements to be in place to guarantee uninterrupted connectivity.
 However, signing agreements with hundreds of carriers around the world is a tedious process.
 For this reason, vendors of programmable SIM solutions usually work with connectivity brokers, who sign up numerous carriers and then parley these relationships into a range of simple connectivity solutions, which they then offer to their customers.

 SIM functionality can be integrated into modems and application processors to create virtual SIMs known as iSIMs or iUICCs.
-These SIM types are somewhat similar to soft SIMs, but they are more secure because they run in dedicated environments or on special processor cores.
+These SIM types are somewhat similar to soft SIMs but are more secure because they run in dedicated environments or on special processor cores.

 In contrast, soft SIMs are purely virtual and do not require specialized hardware to run.
 However, because they lack many of the security features that their non-virtual counterparts offer, soft SIMs are generally unpopular with mobile operators.